puneethsgit/Blog-Nest/README.md

 BlogNest is a full-stack blogging application built using the MERN stack.
 It provides a platform for users to create, read, update, and delete blog posts.
 The project includes authentication features like sign-up and login and utilizes Tailwind CSS for a responsive and modern user interface.

+## Disclaimer

+Please do not use the deployed link at this time.
+The frontend is working fine, but there is an issue with the backend due to a CORS policy origin error on Vercel.

 ## Technologies & Packages Used

 - **MongoDB:** NoSQL database for flexible and scalable data storage.